streamshub/console/README.md

 ### Run locally

-Running the console locally requires the use of a remote or locally-running Kubernetes cluster that hosts the Strimzi Kafka operator and any Apache Kafka® clusters that will be accessed from the console.
+Running the console locally requires the use of a remote or locally-running Kubernetes cluster that hosts the Strimzi Kafka operator and any Apache Kafka<sup>®</sup> clusters that will be accessed from the console.
 To get started, you will need to provide a console configuration file and credentials to connect to the Kubernetes cluster where Strimzi and Kafka are available.

 1. Using the [console-config-example.yaml](./console-config-example.yaml) file as an example, create your own configuration